CloudBoost/developers/tutorials/en/offlinesync/localstore.md

 #####In this section

-In this section you'll learn about using offline features of[CloudBoost]( https://cloudboost.io/).
-You will also learn how to save an instance of [CloudObject]( https://docs.cloudboost.io/#CloudObject) and query it from your local store and much more.
+In this section you'll learn about using offline features of [CloudBoost]( https://cloudboost.io/).
+You will also learn how to save an instance of [CloudObject]( https://docs.cloudboost.io/#CloudObject) and query it from your local store and a lot more.

 [CloudObject](https://docs.cloudboost.io/#CloudObject) is a powerful class which has functions to save data in your local store when your app is not connected to the internet.
 [CloudObject](https://docs.cloudboost.io/#CloudObject) and [CB.CloudQuery ](https://docs.cloudboost.io/#CloudQuery) offers different ways to save and retrieve a list of objects you need when your app is in offline mode.

-#Save
+#Save Eventually

-###Save object when app becomes online.

-Saving a CloudObject eventually will save an object automatically when your app is connected to the internet.
+When your app is offline save eventually will add your object to the save queue locally and will wait until your app is connected to the server.
+As soon as your app connects to the internet, your object will be saved.

 ==JavaScript==
 <span class="js-lines" data-query="saveEventually">